A ritual is playing out across America, in cities big and small, in sprawling suburbs and college campuses, like it never has before.

-Figuring out the delivery part of takeout depends on the concept and its goals.
+Figuring out the takeout delivery part depends on the concept and its goals.
 Shapiro added DoorDash, also an online delivery service, after the success of UberEats (overall sales increased 40 percent from 2016 to 2017).
 Using both options extends the restaurant’s menu to more potential customers.
-He is also considering ChowNow, a service that integrates with a restaurant’s point of sales system and provides metrics on customer preferences and other data that assists with marketing efforts.
+He is also considering ChowNow, a service that integrates with a restaurant’s point of sale system and provides metrics on customer preferences and other data that assists with marketing efforts.

 Newk’s established call-in centers, created an online ordering app and offers curbside pickup.

 “We see the opportunity presented by the growing demand for to-go dining, and the providers rushing to fill the need,” Clock says.
-“We are currently pursuing partners for third-party delivery, though we plan to build out the Newk’s ordering app to manage the orders and dispatch.”
+“We are currently pursuing partners for third-party delivery service, though we plan to build out the Newk’s ordering app to manage the orders and dispatch.”